 About this Grant Program — The Vista Nova Grant Program is funded by the Vista Nova Renaissance Endowment.
 The Endowment’s mission is to support organizations that offer programs and services to blind or visually impaired individuals living in the greater Pasadena area and eastern portion of L.A.
 County.

 Grant Cycle — This is an annual grant opportunity.
 Agencies that receive a grant are eligible to apply the next year.
-Organizations are not required to stop out a year if awarded.
+Organizations are not required to step out a year if awarded.

 Grant Amount — Vista Nova Grants are limited to a range of $5,000 to $10,000.

-Target Needs — The Vista Nova Grant Program will provide funding through grants to organizations assisting individuals in the target population:
+Target Needs — Vista Nova Grants will provide funding to organizations assisting individuals in the target population:

 - to perform activities of daily living